We are building a public deliberation method for any issues of importance to users. Everyone is invited.

 The inspiration for ushin

-Universal shared information, ushin, builds on Nonviolent Communication, NVC, a powerful method to clarify underlying human motivations and elicit compassionate connections.
+Universal shared information, ushin, builds on Nonviolent Communication, NVC, a powerful method to clarify underlying human motivations and elicit compassionate connections and behaviors.
+Ushin shapes include kinds of meaning that may needlessly complicate interpersonal dialogue, yet are necessary for comprehensive understanding and deliberative action especially among groups of people and/or for complex issues.

 NVC models 4 kinds of meaning: